My Chef’s Apron

 Ingredients laid out on a table to make lemon chia pudding.

-• Fresh lemon juice: Use juice and a little bit of zest here for that authentic lemon flavor.
+• Fresh lemon juice: Use both juice and a bit of zest for a more balanced lemon flavor.
+Any leftover lemons can be used to make my Honeydew Juice With Basil.

 • Chia seeds: Black chia seeds are excellent for this easy chia pudding and are a great source of fiber.